MAYZGitHub/mayz-contracts/docs/REINDEXING-BASICS.md

 The calculation of available commissions is critical:

 ```
-commisionsReady = totalComisions - (monthsRemaining * rate)
+commisionsReady = totalComisions - (monthsRemaining * releasePerMonth)
 ```

-If the commission FTs (totalComisions) and the rate become out of sync, it could lead to:
+If the commission FTs (totalComisions) and the releasePerMonth become out of sync, it could lead to:
 - Incorrect commission payments
 - Possibility of withdrawing more commissions than actually available